Alghero: Climate

 The climate at Alghero is mild due to the presence of the sea, which attenuates the temperatures especially during the summer.
-Summers are warm like in most parts of the Mediterranean.
-Winters are also tempered, with the thermometers showing negative Celsius temperatures just a few days per year.
+Summers are warm, like most parts of the Mediterranean.
+Winters are also mild, with the thermometers showing negative Celsius temperatures just a few days per year.

 Language and culture

 A variety of Catalan is spoken in Alghero, introduced when Catalans settled in the town.
 Catalan was replaced as the official language of the Island by Spanish in the 17th century, then by Italian.
 The most recent linguistic research showed that 24.1% of the people have Algherese Catalan as a mother tongue, which is habitually spoken by 18.5% and taught to the children by 8% of the population, whereas 88.2% have some understanding of the language.
 Since 1997, Catalan has had official recognition and national and regional laws grant its right to be used in the city.
 Currently, there has been a revival of the arts in Algherese Catalan, with singers such as Franca Masu performing original compositions in the language.

 Following a rural exodus from the surrounding villages towards the city, much of the population speaks or has some proficiency in Sardinian, in addition to Italian and Catalan.
 Historically, the spread of Catalan was limited to the city and part of the coast, as the surrounding countryside has always been populated by Sardinian-speaking people.

 Moreover, the ancient part of Alghero shows many characteristics of Catalan medieval architecture.
 The 'algueresos' (Alghero inhabitants) usually refer to their city as 'Barceloneta' – 'little Barcelona' – because of their ancestry and fraternity with the Catalan capital.
-The cuisine is a blending of Catalan cuisine and Sardinian cuisine.
+This Catalan population was the subject of an 1888 book by Eduardo Toda y Güell: Un poble català d'Itàlia: l'Alguer, which restarted the connection between Catalonia and Alghero.
+The cuisine is a blend of Catalan cuisine and Sardinian cuisine.